 Atiya was a member of Attorney General Peter Harvey’s Arab and Muslim Advisory Committee (Chair, Education and Training for Law Enforcement Subcommittee) and was a member of the New Jersey Supreme Court Committee on Minority Concerns for 10 years.
 She was also chair of the South Brunswick Women’s Commission and was responsible for organizing its yearly leadership conference for 10 years.

-Esq.(Executive Committee-Chair) received her Bachelor of Arts Degree, majoring in Political Science (Pi Sigma Alpha) from Rutgers College.
-She went on to Rutgers Law School in Newark and graduated with her Juris Doctorate Degree.
-Atiya was an associate at Robinson, St. John & Wayne in Newark practicing securities litigation and was also a former Deputy Attorney General, Division of Law.
+Atiya received her Bachelor of Arts Degree, Phi Beta Kappa, in 1988, majoring in Political Science (Pi Sigma Alpha) from Rutgers College.
+She went on to Rutgers Law School in Newark and graduated with her Juris Doctorate Degree in 1991.
+After law school, she held an Appellate Division Clerkship with the Hon.
+James H. Coleman, Jr., then Presiding Judge Appellate Division and now retired Associate Justice of the New Jersey Supreme Court.
+Atiya then joined Robinson, St. John & Wayne as an associate.
+She went on to represent the Department of Banking and Insurance as a Deputy Attorney General.

 Atiya has spoken at numerous forums on topics related to Islam including academic institutions, conferences, police training centers, places of worship, universities, hospital, community forums conventions and newsprint, social media and television and radio addresses.